Code-Institute-Submissions/cottage/README.md

 ### My first milestone project
+---

-This is my milestone project which is a web page for renting a cottage in the Yorkshire dales.
+This is my milestone project which is a web page for renting a cottage in the Yorkshire dales, you can check it out here: https://bandyp.github.io/cottage/

 The original website is here http://holidayhouseyorkshire.com/.
 I felt I could do a better job of it.
 It was both a way to practise and to learn about the tech out there to help build websites, as well as building a functional page.
 While not intended for comercial use,